Plane Flies Over Headingley With Justice For Kashmir Banner - UrduPoint

 Plane Flies Over Headingley With 'Justice For Kashmir' Banner

-Banners reading "#Justice for Kashmir" and "India stop genocide & free Kashmir" were flown over Headingley during India's World Cup clash with Sri Lanka on Saturday

-Leeds, United Kingdom, (UrduPoint / Pakistan Point News - APP - 6th Jul, 2019 ) :Banners reading "#Justice for Kashmir" and "India stop genocide & free Kashmir" were flown over Headingley during India's World Cup clash with Sri Lanka on Saturday.
+Leeds, United Kingdom, July 6 (UrduPoint / Pakistan Point News - 7th Jul, 2019 ) :Banners reading "#Justice for Kashmir" and "India stop genocide & free Kashmir" were flown over Headingley during India's World Cup clash with Sri Lanka on Saturday.

-It was the second such incident at the event in England and Wales, after a banner was flown over the same ground in Leeds during last week's match between Pakistan and Afghanistan.
+It followed last week's incident when a banner was flown over the same ground in Leeds during the match between Pakistan and Afghanistan.

 Kashmir has been divided between India and Pakistan since they gained independence from British colonial rule in 1947 but both claim the Himalayan territory in full.